ChinKF99/Project-1-Malaysia-Construction-Data-Analysis-/README.md

 ### Contractor Analysis
 1. Which Contractor has the highest Cost Overrun
-2. Which Contractor has most delays
+2. Which Contractor has most delay
-3. Which Contractor perform best overalls
+3. Which Contractor perform best overall

 ### Project Category Analysis
 1. Which category has the most delays